Rajasthani people: Romani people

-Some claim that Romani people originated in parts of the Rajasthan.
-Indian origin was suggested based on linguistic grounds as early as 200 years ago.
-The roma ultimately derives from a form ḍōmba ("man living by singing and music"), attested in Classical Sanskrit.
-Linguistic and genetic evidence indicates the Romanies originated from the Indian subcontinent, emigrating from India towards the northwest no earlier than the 11th century.
-Contemporary populations sometimes suggested as sharing a close relationship to the Romani are the Dom people of Central Asia and the Banjara of India.
+The “roma” apparently derives from a form ḍōmba ("man living by singing and music").
+Linguistic and genetic evidence indicates the Romanies originated from the Indian subcontinent, emigrating from the northwest of India.

 Origin

 Like other Indo-Aryan peoples, modern day Rajasthanis and their ancestors have inhabited Rajasthan since ancient times.
 The erstwhile state of Alwar, in north-eastern Rajasthan, is possibly the oldest kingdom in Rajasthan.
 Around 1500 BC, it formed a part of the Matsya territories of Viratnagar (present-day Bairat) encompassing Bharatpur, Dholpur, and Karauli.

 Religion

-Rajasthani society is a blend of predominantly Hindus with sizable minorities of Muslims, Sikhs and Jains.
+Rajasthani society is a blend of predominantly Hindus with sizeable minorities of Muslims, Sikhs and Jains.

 Hinduism

 Shaivism and Vaishnavism is followed by majority of the people; however, Shaktism is followed in the form of Bhavani and her avatars are equally worshiped throughout Rajasthan.

-The Khatiks of Rajasthan worship Shiva, Kali (kalika ma), Bhavani, and Ram as well as Hanuman.

-Meenas and Berwa (Bairwa) of Rajasthan till date strongly follow Vedic culture which usually includes worship of Bhainroon (Shiva) and Krishna as well as the Durga.
+Meenas of Rajasthan till date strongly follow Vedic culture which usually includes worship of Bhainroon (Shiva) and Krishna as well as the Durga.

 The Charans worship various forms and incarnations of Shakti such as Hinglaj or Durga, Avad Mata, Karni Mata, and Khodiyar.

-The Jats worship the Shiva, Vishnu, Sun, Moon and Bhavani (Goddess Durga).

 The Rajputs generally worship the Karni Mata, Sun, Shiva, Vishnu, and Bhavani (Goddess Durga).

-Meerabai (मीराबाई) was an important figure who was devoted Krishna.
+Meerabai was an important figure who was devoted Krishna.

+The Bishnoi, also spelled as Vishnoi, is a Hindu Vaishnava community or panth found in the Western Thar Desert and northern states of India.
+Bishnoi community is turned into a Hindu caste with time.
+It has a set of 29 Niyamas (principles/commandments) given by Guru Jambheshwar.

 The Gujars worship the Devnarayan, Shiva, and Goddess Bhavani.
 Historically, the Gujars were Sun-worshipers and are described as devoted to the feet of the Sun-god.